ckeditor/ckeditor4/tests/plugins/easyimage/manual/customgroups.md

 This manual test shows how one could

 1. Click on image widget.
-1. Click side image button.
+1. Click "Side Image" button.
 1. Click "Border1" button.
 	## Expected